 Executive Order 13382 (June 28, 2005) allows the President to block the assets of proliferators of weapons of mass destruction (WMD) and their supporters under the authority granted by the International Emergency Economic Powers Act (IEEPA, 50 U.S.C.
 1701 et seq.), the National Emergencies Act (50 U.S.C.
 1601 et seq.), and Section 301 of Title 3, United States Code.

-Implementation

-Entities sanctioned under the Order for dealings with Iran are listed in the chart at the end of this paper.
-As examples of entities designated under the order, the IRGC is named as a proliferation entity.
+Implementation.
+The numerous entities sanctioned under the order for dealings with Iran are listed in the tables at the end of this paper.
+For example, the IRGC is sanctioned under the order.

 Foreign Aid Restrictions for Suppliers of Iran